AI-robot peker mot et symbol for lovparagraf på 3D bakgrunn

 Creative artificial intelligence vs. copyright

-At the turn of the year 2022/2023, the company OpenAI put artificial intelligence (AI) really on the agenda, with its service ChatGPT.
-Artificial intelligence brings with it both challenges and opportunities, and many have probably caught everything from doomsday prophecies to great promises about the technology's potential.
+At the turn of the year 2022/2023, the company OpenAI really put artificial intelligence (AI) on the agenda, with its service ChatGPT.
+Artificial intelligence brings along both challenges and opportunities, and most of ushave probably heard everything from doomsday prophecies to great promises about the technology's potential.

-What significance AI will have for humanity in general, we at the Norwegian Industrial Property Office (NIPO) probably cannot answer.
-What we can say, however, is what significance artificial intelligence will have for intellectual property rights.
+What significance AI will have for humanity in general, we at the Norwegian Industrial Property Office (NIPO) are not able to answer.
+What we can say something about however, is what significance artificial intelligence will have for intellectual property rights.

-It is particularly generative AI that has gained focus in the AI wave that has washed over the world recently.
+In particular it is generative AI that has been in focus in the AI wave that has washed over the world recently.
 Generative AI is artificial intelligence that can produce new, original content – such as text, images and music.
-Such an AI model manages this because it is exposed to large amounts of data related to the task it was designed for, such as text or image production, and it is programmed to find patterns and relationships in the data.
+Such an AI model is able to do this because it is exposed to large amounts of data related to the task it was designed for, such as text or image production, and it is programmed to find patterns and relationships in the data.

-These patterns and connections that it has learned it can apply again when it comes to generating new content.
+These patterns and connections that it has learned can be applied again when it comes to generating new content.
 A service such as ChatGPT, for example, has been trained on huge amounts of text, and has learned patterns and connections in human language from all this text, and can thus formulate itself in a very human-like way.

-Almost all material on which such an AI is trained is protected by copyright, and the material the AI in turn produces is material that has traditionally qualified for copyright protection.
+Almost all material on which such an AI is trained is protected by copyright, and the material that the AI in turn produces is material that traditionally has qualified for copyright protection.

 Does training generative AI on copyrighted material infringe copyright?

-Training of AI models, which we barely considered at the beginning, involves something called "text and data mining", or "text and data mining" - often abbreviated to "TDM".
-This is an umbrella term that refers to the automatic process where large sets of text and data are analyzed to discover patterns and relationships.
+Training of AI models, which we touched upon at the beginning, involves something called "text and data mining" - often abbreviated to "TDM".
+This is an umbrella term that refers to the automatic process where large sets of text and data are analyzed in order to discover patterns and relationships.
 Once the TDM process is done, the AI model can apply what it has learned to generate new material.

-When carrying out TDM, it will often be an inevitable step in the process that some form of copying of the material you wish to extract from takes place.
-In principle, therefore, such extraction infringes copyright.
-However, the point of text and data mining is not to copy this material, but to extract the ideas and facts behind it.
-Copyright is not intended to protect and protect ideas and facts.
+When carrying out TDM, some type of copying of the material that you wish to extract from will often be an inevitable step in the process of .
+Therefore, such extraction infringes copyright in principle.
+However, the purpose of the text and data mining is not to copy this material, but to extract the ideas and facts behind it.
+Copyright is not intended to safeguard and protect ideas and facts.
 Therefore, it is perhaps somewhat paradoxical that one infringes copyright when carrying out text and data mining.

-It didn't take long for generative AI to start making headlines, for its use of copyrighted material to start generating major debate.
+It didn't take long from generative AI to start making headlines, until its use of copyrighted material started a a major debate.
 On the one hand, you have those who believe authors should be compensated for the use of works in AI training.
-And on the other side you have those who believe that one should be able to perform TDM and training of AI more freely on copyrighted material, since the purpose is really only to extract pure ideas and facts, which in themselves are not meant to be protected.
+And on the other hand you have those who believe that one should be able to perform TDM and training of AI more freely on copyrighted material, since the actual purpose is only to extract pure ideas and facts, which in themselves are not meant to be protected.

-As TDM basically infringes copyright, but does not have the purpose of copying, the EU has found it necessary to come up with some special rules that regulate exactly this.
+As TDM in principle infringes copyright, but does not have as its purpose to copy, the EU has found it necessary to come up with some special rules that regulate exactly this.
 These rules will have an impact on the training of AI on material protected by copyright.

 New EU/EEA legislation

-An EU directive on copyright in the digital sphere from 2019, called the Digital Market Directive, contains rules related to TDM in the directive's articles 3 and 4.
-Since TDM techniques are used to train generative AI, these rules will be of great importance when comes to the legality of training AI on copyrighted material.
-This directive will shortly be implemented in Norwegian legislation - probably during 2024.
+An EU directive on copyright in the digital sphere from 2019, called the Digital Markets Directive, contains rules related to TDM in the directive's articles 3 and 4.
+Since TDM techniques are used to train generative AI, these rules will be of great importance in realtion to the legality of training AI on copyrighted material.
+This directive will shortly be implemented in Norwegian legislation - presumably during 2024.

-The rules in this EU directive contain a limitation in copyright, so that text and data extraction becomes legal as a starting point.
-According to Article 3 of the directive, research institutions will be able to freely exercise text and data mining in all copyright-protected material.
-Article 4 states that other actors, such as commercial enterprises, can carry out text and data mining in all copyright-protected material, as long as the author(s) has not made an explicit reservation against this.
+The rules in this EU directive contain a limitation to copyright, so that text and data extraction becomes legal as a starting point.
+According to Article 3 of the directive, research institutions will be able to freely exercise text and data mining of all copyright-protected material.
+Article 4 states that other actors, such as commercial enterprises, can carry out text and data mining of all copyright-protected material, as long as the author(s) has not made an explicit reservation against this.

-Authors thus have an opportunity to reserve against their work being used in TDM in a number of cases, and therefore also in training of generative AI.
-A challenge here, however, is that there are currently no commonly agreed guidelines that say what such a reservation should look like.
-Since such reservations can initially appear in many different ways, it will be a challenge for the AI models that are trained on copyright material to capture the reservations.
-There is thus a risk that the AI is mistakenly trained on material that is not permitted to be trained on.
-Time will tell whether such guidelines for reservations are put in place, and what they will look like.
+As such, authors have an opportunity to reserve against their work being used in TDM in a number of cases, and therefore also in training of generative AI.
+A challenge here, however, is that there are currently no commonly agreed guidelines on how such reservations should look like.
+Since such reservations basically can appear in many different ways, it will be a challenge for the AI models that are trained on copyright material to discover the reservations.
+There is thus a risk that the AI by mistake is trained on material that is not permitted for training.
+Time will show whether such guidelines for reservations will be made, and what they will look like.

-The EU countries have also recently reached a political agreement on the draft of their own AI law (regulation) called the "Artificial Intelligence Act", or "AI Act" .
+The EU countries have also recently reached a political agreement on the draft of their own AI act (regulation) called the "Artificial Intelligence Act", or "AI Act".
 This regulation, which will enter into force in 2025 at the earliest, is intended to be a harmonized framework with common rules and safety measures for the development and use of artificial intelligence in a number of areas.

-When it comes to copyright, it appears that the AI Act will state that AI providers must respect rights holders' ability to object to text and data mining under the 2019 Digital Markets Directive, and thus also to AI training.
+When it comes to copyright, it appears that the AI Act will state that AI providers must respect rights holders' opportunity to reserve againsttext and data mining under the 2019 Digital Markets Directive, and thus also to AI training.
 The fact that the TDM rules from 2019 will have an impact on AI training has long been assumed, but this seems to be made explicit by the AI Act.
 Furthermore, the AI Act requires that AI providers must make visible which copyright-protected material has been used in the AI training.
-In this way, authors will have the opportunity to know when their work is used in AI training, and one will then be able to make an informed choice if one wishes to reserve against TDM as part of AI training on later occasions.
+In this way, authors will have the opportunity to know when their work is used in AI training, and will then be able to make an informed choice on reservation against TDM as part of AI training on later occasions.

-We believe that these new rules from the EU can help create a clearer framework when it comes to the relationship between AI training and copyright.
+We believe that these new rules from the EU can contribute to a clearer framework when it comes to the relationship between AI training and copyright.

 Does anyone get copyright for what generative AI creates?